-Following the success of the Lady Pedal launch, we have trained up 2 Lady Pedal mechanics of our own as well as a few qualified ride leaders!
-Keep an eye on our Lady Pedal Calendar and social media pages for upcoming events.
+Following the success of the Lady Pedal launch, we have trained up a Lady Pedal mechanics of our own as well as a few qualified ride leaders and cycle coaches!
+Keep an eye on our facebook page and social media pages for upcoming events.

 *Be aware that some of the websites linked display outdated information.
 We are committed to ensuring our page stays up to date and will be checking these services regularly.*

 **If we’ve missed something around the city or you notice an error, please get in touch!**

 Transport For Greater Manchester run a number of free courses and workshops for people to learn more about cycling and maintenance.

 See their Eventbrite page for more info and sign up.

 Lady Pedal members are qualified to deliver certain types of mechanics and cycle training – get in touch to find out more.